Giovix92/adbsync/README.md

 ## Features

-- Automatically detects a connected device (and creates its folder using its serial number).
+- Automatically detects a connected device (and creates its folder using its serial number)
-- Using the `--device` parameter you can specify a custom device, useful whenever you have several devices connected.
 - Automatically detects remote present files and local files, if any.
 - Only syncs from/to the device non-present files, speeding up backup/restore times.
-- Has a `--dry-run` function to let you know just how many files would have been copied.
+- Avoids logs/cache/hidden files, saving extra time and space

+## Requirements

+- Python 3.9 =>
+- alive-progress 2.1 =>
+- An UNIX system (macOS, any distro Linux)

 ## How to use it